nickho6617/nickho6617/README.md

 * 🌍  I'm based in Jeffreys Bay, surf capital of South Africa :surfer:
 * ✉️  You can tweet me @nickho6617
-* 🧠  I have to recertify for GCP Cloud Architect but have about 4 years experience on Google cloud.
+* 🧠  I have recertified for GCP Cloud Architect but have about 5 years experience on Google cloud.
 I use cloud run a lot.
 * 🤝  I'm open to collaborating on django projects, saas products and for my sins I have some fintech experience.
 * ⚡   Started my go journey